microsoft/accessibility-insights-service/README.md

           VARIABLE_NAME=VARIABLE_VALUE
     ```

-3. Run Bash script `create-sp-for-key-vault.sh` from [here](https://github.com/microsoft/accessibility-insights-service/tree/master/packages/resource-deployment/scripts) to create a debug service principal entity.
+3. Run the Bash script `create-sp-for-key-vault.sh` from [here](https://github.com/microsoft/accessibility-insights-service/tree/master/packages/resource-deployment/scripts) to create a debug service principal entity.
 Copy script output to `.env` file as per script instruction. `Note:` The script can be run multiple times that result the same service principal entity but with password reset.
 4. Run the TypeScript compiler `tsc` for the selected package.
 5. Debug selected package using Visual Studio Code selecting respective debug configuration.
 For instance, select `Start debugging runner (runner)` configuration to debug `runner` package.